 Want children of your own, but not quite yet?
 Luckily, women can freeze their eggs for use at a later date.
 Welcome to the world of social freezing, or egg freezing.

-While freezing sperm cells and embryos (in the pronuclear, 8-cell or blastocyst stage) has long been established as a standard method, it was not clear until 2010 whether there is a similarly effective freezing method for unfertilised eggs.
+While freezing sperm cells and embryos has long been established as standard, it was not clear until recently whether egg freezing was as effective.